12 CBSE NCERT Political Science 7 Regional Aspirations

 C Operation Vijay

-Hint: Recall the specific military operation mentioned in the context of the Golden Temple.
+Hint: Recall the specific military operation in Amritsar.

 Answer

-The text states, 'In June 1984, the Government of India carried out ‘Operation Blue Star’, code name for army action in the Golden Temple.'
+The text mentions: 'In June 1984, the Government of India carried out ‘Operation Blue Star’, code name for army action in the Golden Temple.'

 Explanation